What is NDIS Plan Management?

 - Plan-managed: a Plan Manager pays your providers on your behalf, tracks your spend, and completes any financial reporting required by the NDIA.

-- Agency-managed: the NDIS pays your providers on your behalf.
+- Agency-managed: the NDIA manage funding and pay your providers on your behalf.

 - Self-managed: you receive your NDIS plan funds, which you use to pay providers yourself.